-I LOVE creating themed centers for my kindergartners and these pet theme centers are no exception!
+I LOVE creating themed centers for my kindergartners and these pet theme centers for Kindergarten are no exception!
 I find my students learn best through play which is why math and literacy centers are so important!
-So often, kindergartners are expected to work above and beyond what they are developmentally capable of doing, so it’s my job to incorporate those important skills in a fun, age appropriate way.
+So often, kindergartners are expected to work above and beyond what they are developmentally capable of doing, so it’s my job to incorporate those important skills in a fun, age-appropriate way.

-Take a look at our new pet themed centers!
+Take a look at my new pet-themed centers!
 Almost all of the fun manipulatives I used are from the dollar tree, Target, and Amazon.
 I will link my Amazon finds with my affiliate link so you can grab them if you need them!

 Fine motor handwriting lines